ARM-software/abi-aa/addenda32/addenda32.rst

 *  The name of a generic part (such as Arm946E-S) or architecture (such as v5TE).

-*  Any other name acceptable to the tool chain.
+*  Any other name acceptable to the toolchain.

 The value "" denotes that the raw name is identical to the CPU name (described immediately below) and records that the user built for a generic